php-fig/fig-standards/proposed/http-message.md

     public function withScheme($scheme);

     /**
-     * Create a new instance with the specified user information.
+     * Return an instance with the specified user information.
      *
      * This method MUST retain the state of the current instance, and return
-     * a new instance that contains the specified user information.
+     * an instance that contains the specified user information.
      *
      * Password is optional, but the user information MUST include the
      * user; an empty string for the user is equivalent to removing user